smix8/godot-docs/classes/class_projectsettings.rst

 "DEFAULT" and "GodotPhysics2D" are the same, as there is currently no alternative 2D physics server implemented.

+"Dummy" is a 2D physics server that does nothing and returns only dummy values, effectively disabling all 2D physics functionality.

 .. rst-class:: classref-item-separator

 ----